Christmas cruise onboard the MSC Meraviglia!

 As you can see there isn’t anything Christmassy in the day (apart from the Christmas carol rehearsal, not sure who the people are that get to do the singing…).
 I had kind of expected more Christmas themed activities on a Christmas cruise.

 The theatre show was a bit of fun.
 I enjoyed watching elves and snowmen dancing around the stage to various Christmas songs.
 Most of the songs were in English although there were a few in Italian.
 It definitely got me into the Christmassy spirit!

 Photo with Santa

-Santa did appear and take photos with the children.
+Santa did appear and take photos with the children, an important part of any Christmas cruise!.
 I’m afraid I’m a little too old for photos with Santa!

 There was a Christmas DJ party which I assume had lots of Christmas music.
 I’m afraid I was tucked up in bed at this point.
 It was our first day onboard and we were worn out from all of the excitement.
 In always like to explore EVERYTHING when I first get onboard so usually run around trying to get my bearings.

 On Christmas day we were docked in Civitavecchia!
 We decided not to go into Rome as we’ve been there before and figured that getting the train might be difficult on Christmas day.
 Below is a video of what we got up to.
 The sun was shining and it was amazing.
 I was walking around in my t-shirt because I thought it was really hot.. the Italians (who were wearing their coats) may disagree with me.
 The weather was around the early to mid 20’s celsius, which I believe is around 70 Fahrenheit.